 No single sign means someone is ready for assisted living.
 However, caregivers must use their best judgment to assess when a combination of factors reaches a critical mass.
 Trusted health providers can help in this assessment.

 However, they are not around the patient day in and day out.
 The caregiver needs to provide detailed information to healthcare professionals.
-For instance, keeping a diary of when these various signs appear will help the caregiver to provide an accurate perspective about the situation.
+For instance, keeping a diary of when these various signs appear will help the caregiver to provide an accurate perspective of the situation.

 Are you ready to start looking at Assisted Living options?
 Download our Essential Assisted Living Checklist to discover the 129 questions to ask and evaluate facility options.

 Not sure if assisted living is right for your loved one?
 Check out our recent blog, 10 Signs Your Loved One is Ready for Memory Care!